notixdevs/nextContest/README.md

 ## Features

 - **Track Contests from Multiple Platforms**: Supports a range of major contest platforms.
 - **Contest Details at a Glance**: View the contest title, platform icon, start time, duration, and time remaining until it begins.
 - **Ongoing Contests**: Easily identify ongoing contests with a **Live** indicator at the bottom of the contest card.
-- **Save Key Contests** – Pin important contests for quick access and stay focused on what matters most.
+- **Pin and Get Reminders** – Click on a contest to pin it for quick access and automatically receive a reminder popup 5 minutes before it starts.
 - **Contest Redirection**: Click on the contest title to be redirected to the contest page for more details.

 ## Installation